taichi-dev/taichi/docs/vector.rst

     :parameter type: (DataType) data type of the components
     :parameter shape: (scalar or tuple) shape the tensor of vectors, see :ref:`tensor`

-    For example, this creates a 5x4 tensor of 3D vectors:
+    For example, this creates a 5x4 tensor of 3 component vectors:
     ::

         # Python-scope